-- Enable operators to demonstrate high and responsible standards and their commitment to sustainability - Drive high and responsible standards throughout the supply chain, from fishery to market - Diminish practices and markets that don't meet responsible standards - Provide confidence to retailers and consumers who wish to buy responsibly - Support the EU Eel Regulation
+- Enable operators to demonstrate high and responsible standards and their commitment to sustainability - Drive high and responsible standards throughout the supply chain, from fishery to market - Provide confidence to retailers and consumers who wish to buy responsibly - Define and certify higher standards of practice than just following the law - Support the EU Eel Regulation.
+However, the EU is reviewing the Eel Regulation in 2018.
+As this standard is designed to support the Regulation, it is likely to need revision after the new Eel Regulation is published, probably in 2019.